luizoscargmacedo/cypress_frontend_automation/README.md

 - Test Videos will be save on "cypress/videos"
 - cucumber-html-report will be in "report" directory
 - RETRIES method on index.js, to run again the step that failed 2 times.
-- The secon test screenshot will be in "mochawesome-report/snapshots/healthproject.feature/print"
+- The second test screenshot will be in "mochawesome-report/snapshots/healthproject.feature/print"
 - .gitignore rule to not upload the videos, screenshots and "node_modules"in repository
 - Logs and methods are configured to appear on console during the execution.